orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 > Skill acquisition isn’t theory vs practice — it’s science that helps us design better practice.
 > — *The Transforming Basketball Podcast, EP 53 (2024)* – [Spotify](https://open.spotify.com/episode/5pypmh4u1JGWX3xgNpnj3W)

-Ultimately, that’s what modern coaching is all about —
-not teaching the game we remember, but designing the game our players will create.
+Ultimately, that’s what modern coaching is all about: not teaching the game we remember, but designing the game our players will create.

 ---